queenofdowntime/square-one/README.md

 A collection of **free** exercises and guides designed to introduce students to the very basics of computer programming.

+## Why this guide?
+The toughest part of starting to code is knowing *where* to start.
+(Actually there are many things which are much harder but you will experience that fun soon enough.)
+I started putting this guide together because I was asked so often for resources I would recommend for getting started, which is tough.
+It's easier to narrow down advice if the person asking knows what they want to learn, but those outside the industry don't yet know what sort of jobs are included under the vast umbrella of "software": newbies *can't* know what they want to learn.
+One thing newbies do know is webapps.
+They know that webapps exist and that people build them and that those people usually make a lot of money doing it.
+So they want to learn HTML and CSS and then *maybe* learn enough Javascript to get by.
+Personally I do not believe this is a good enough foundation on which to build actual coding skills, and not just because HTML and CSS **are not code**.
+Yes, you can get a fairly serviceable webapp up and running with minimal knowledge and very minimal code, but actual engineering takes real time and real commitment.

+And that is what this guide is for.
+It does not start with HTML and CSS.
+Here you will learn how to build the house *before* you throw paint on the walls, if you even still want to do so at that point.
+Hopefully, this guide will give you an idea of more potential careers than you are aware of right now, and give you a strong foundation to become the web developer or software engineer you want to be.

 ## Prerequisites
 - Absolutely no previous knowledge of programming necessary.
 This guide assumes you are a complete beginner with nothing more than enthusiasm to learn.